 We will face competition from numerous pharmaceutical and biotechnology enterprises, as well as from academic institutions, government agencies and private and public research institutions for our lead product candidate.
 Our commercial opportunities will be reduced or eliminated if our competitors develop and commercialize products that are safer, more effective, have fewer side effects or are less expensive than any products that we might develop.
 Competition could result in reduced sales and pricing pressure on our lead product candidate, if approved, which in turn would reduce our ability to generate meaningful revenues and have a negative impact on our results of operations.
 In addition, significant delays in the development of our lead product candidate could allow our competitors to bring products to market before we do and impair our ability to commercialize our lead product candidate.
-The biotechnology industry, including the cancer immunotherapy market, is intensely competitors in the United States and worldwide are numerous and include pharmaceutical and biotechnology companies, educational institutions and research foundations, many of which have substantially greater capital resources, marketing experience, research and development staffs and facilities than ours.
-Some of our competitors might develop and commercialize products to roon a more cost-effective basis.
+The biotechnology industry, including the cancer immunotherapy market, is intensely competitive and involves a high degree of risk.
+We compete with other companies that have far greater experience and financial, research and technical resources than us.
+Potential competitors in the United States and worldwide are numerous and include pharmaceutical and biotechnology or might introduce products to market earlier than our intended product or on a more cost-effective basis.
 Our competitors compete with us in recruiting and retaining qualified scientific and management personnel as well as in acquiring technologies complementary to our technology.
 We might face competition with respect to product efficacy and safety, ease of use and adaptability to various modes of administration, acceptance by physicians, the timing and scope of regulatory approvals, availability of resources, reimbursement coverage, price and patent position, including the potentially dominant patent positions of others.
-An inability to successfully complete our product development or commercialize products to market share or generating reve
+An inability to successfully complete our product development or commercializing our lead product candidate could result in our having limi

 Many of our competitors or potential competitors have significantly greater established presence in the market, financial resources and expertise in research and development, manufacturing, preclinical testing, conducting clinical trials, obtaining regulatory approvals and marketing approved products than we do, and as a result might have a competitive advantage over us.
 Mergers and acquisitions in the pharmaceutical and biotechnology industries might result in even more resources being concentrated among a smaller number of our competitors.
 Smaller or early-stage companies might also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
-These third parties compete with us in recruiting and retaining qualified scientific and management personnel, establishing clinical trials sites and patient registration for clinical trials, as well as in acquiring technologies and technology licenses complementary to our programs or potentially advantageous to our business.
+These third parties compete with us in recruiting and retaining qualified scientific and management personnel, establishing clinical trial sites and patient registration for clinical trials, as well as in acquiring technologies and technology licenses complementary to our programs or potentially advantageous to our business.